 - High temperature and cold plasmas - Thermonuclear Fusion

 - Advanced Interfaces for energy

 - Materials and living systems

-Currently spread over 5 sites in Nancy, Metz and Epinal, most IJL's teams will be established in 2017 on the transdisciplinary Artem campus in Nancy, in a new building of 28,400 square meters designed by Agence Nicolas Michelin & Associates.
+- Artem campus, Nancy : this is the main site which regroups most of IJL's research groups ; it is established on the transdisciplinary Artem campus in Nancy, in a new building of 28,400 square meters designed by Agence Nicolas Michelin & Associates.

 - Nancy Brabois : this site host the "Materials for civil engineering" research group.